 All students are ultimately preparing for their next step after UT whether that is a full-time job or continuing education.
-While the Center for Career Development serves over 19,000 students a year, embedding career development into the curriculum is the only way to assure that all students are exposed to career development.
+While the Center for Career Development & Academic Exploration serves over 20,000 students a year, embedding career development into the curriculum is the only way to assure that all students are exposed to career development.
 The center encourages faculty to utilize the ideas below to weave career assignments into the courses they teach.
 Several samples are included that can be modified to fit your class needs.
 Contact a staff member if you need assistance in creating an appropriate assignment.

 Center staff encourages students to gain the career competencies expected by future employers and learn how to effectively articulate their experiences.
 Include career competencies that students will develop in your course on the syllabus.
 Periodically refer to these competencies in discussions and ask students to reflect on them.
 While it may seem obvious to you, sometimes students need help connecting the dots between their coursework and skill development.

 Assessments and inventories can increase students’ self-knowledge.
 Require students to take PathwayU or Typefocus and reflect on their interests, values, and personality as it relates to career decision making.
 Center staff can be scheduled to discuss assessment results in class.